Seven Sisters Road: References in popular culture

-Singer Shirley Bassey was a resident of Seven Sisters Road during the 1950s before she became famous.
+Welsh singer Shirley Bassey was a resident of Seven Sisters Road during the 1950s before she became famous.

 The 1979 single "Saturday Night (Beneath the Plastic Palm Trees)" by the Leyton Buzzards features the line "I discovered heaven in the Seven Sisters Road".

 Portland, Oregon based rock band Dan Reed Network released a song written by Dan Reed called Seven Sisters Road on the album Slam in 1989.
-The song was also included on the album Live At Last in 1997.
+The song was also included on the album Live at Last in 1997.

 The Suede song "By the Sea" from the 1996 album Coming Up contains the line "And we said our goodbyes to the bank, left Seven Sisters for a room in a seaside shack".

-Rob Fleming, the main character in Nick Hornby's book High Fidelity, lives in Seven Sisters Road.
+Rob Fleming, the main character in Nick Hornby's 1995 book High Fidelity, lives in Seven Sisters Road.

 The Swedish singer Meja's 1998 album "Seven Sisters" featured a track called Seven Sisters Road and contained the lyric "I'm going home on the Seven Sisters Road".

 London electropop band Real Lies released a 2015 single entitled Seven Sisters which followed their earlier single, of a similar road theme, 'North Circular'.

+The road is immortalised in the song "Seven Sisters" by London-based rock band Desperate Measures.
+It's included on their 2024 album Sublime Destruction, released through Cadiz Music.